S1mpleAsia/tiny-db/README.md

 There are currently no dedicated tests for `server`, `cli`, `testlib`, the standalone top-level `btree/`, or the `index/btree/` B-tree index.

-## Credits

-Based on the design and pseudocode in Edward Sciore, *Database Design and Implementation* (Springer, 2020).
-This is an independent Go reimplementation for educational purposes.

 ## License